eyalbenda/liftoveR/README.md

 Also, fasta index files (".bai files") will be generated automatically if missing,  and a Bowtie index for alignment to the new build is generated in a subdirectory called RBowtie.
 These files are currently not deleted by the package!

-**Note!** Currently, due to the features of the package QuasR, lift over generates a log file in the R working directory related to the realignment.
+**Note!** Currently, due to the features of the package QuasR, liftover generates a log file in the R working directory related to the realignment.